ddrillini/uiuc-wendy/hardware/SM5-setup.md

 	* `LightsDriver=PIUIO_Leds`
 	* `InputDebounceTime=0.050` \[seconds] if you want to match stock ITG 2.
 * Fix the polling rate TODO.
 * Update your input mappings.
-Don't forget the coin door!
+Don't forget the coin door and service buttons!

 You do not need to use a positive `JudgeWindowAdd` value with this setup.